YaleDHLab/intertext/README.md

 ## Dependencies

-This application uses Redis as a chache and MongoDB as a database.
-You can install and start them on OSX with the following:
+This application uses MongoDB as a database.
+You can install and start MongoDB on OSX with the following:

 ```
-brew install redis mongodb
+brew install mongodb
-brew services start redis
 brew services start mongodb
 ```